klept0/C25K-Calendar-Creator/README.md

 - **Days Since Last Session:** `=TODAY()-MAX(C2:C31)`
 - **Motivational Message:** `=IF(COUNTIF(D2:D31,"Y")=COUNTA(D2:D31),"Congratulations!
 You finished!","Keep going, you're doing great!")`

-These macros work in Excel, Google Sheets, and most spreadsheet programs.
-See the comments in `progress.csv` for more details.
+These macros work in Excel and Google Sheets.
+See the "Macros & Instructions" sheet in your progress tracker Excel file for more details.

 </details>

 <details>
 <summary>Advanced Macros in Progress Tracker (Automated Columns)</summary>

-The following advanced macros are now included as columns in `progress.csv`:
+The following advanced macros are now included as columns in your progress tracker Excel file (`name_progress_tracker.xlsx`):

 - **Current_Streak**: Tracks the current streak of completed sessions.
 Use `=IF(D2="Y",1,0)` in F2, then `=IF(D3="Y",F2+1,0)` down the column.
 Longest streak: `=MAX(F2:F31)`.
 - **Missed**: Flags missed sessions.
 Use `=IF(AND(C2="",TODAY()-DATE(2025,7,15)+(ROW()-2)*2>2),"Missed","")` in G2.